-- Condition – just like the exterior, the interior of the home will be looked at closely.
-This includes the flooring, kitchen, plumbing, electrical, lighting and plumbing components of the home.
+- Condition – just like the exterior, the interior of the home will be looked at carefully.
+This includes the flooring, kitchen, plumbing, electrical, lighting, and plumbing components of the house.

 - Improvements – if any new additions have been made to the original construction this will also be factored in.
 A new bathroom or HAVC system can add many more years of life to the property which pushes the value higher.

 The information and final verdict gathered by the appraiser is entirely at the disposal of the one who ordered it, in most cases the lender.
 It is entirely at their discretion how this information is distributed, regardless of who paid for it.
 However, if the buyer orders the appraisal, the lender is required by law to provide them with a copy.